 The name ‘Garden Village’ comes from the Garden City movement of urban planning, created at the end of the 19th century.
 The concept was all about well-planned, sustainable places – something we want our Garden Village to be.
-As development of the Garden Village will be locally-led, we need to set our own Garden Village principles for Culm and ensure they are at the heart of decision-making.
+As development of the Garden Village is be locally-led, we set our own Garden Village principles for Culm and will ensure they are at the heart of decision-making.

-The Garden Village will have up to 5,000 new homes with employment space, community facilities and sports and leisure facilities.
-Land for the first 1,750 houses within the Plan period (up to 2033), and at least 850 after that, is proposed to be allocated under the Mid Devon Local Plan Review and the proposed boundaries for this phase are known.
-The remainder of the Garden Village is proposed to be allocated under the Greater Exeter Strategic Plan.
-The boundary of this larger area has not yet been established and will be subject to public consultation next summer, 2019.
+It is anticipated that the Garden Village will have up to 5,000 new homes with employment space, community facilities and sports and leisure facilities.
+Land for the first 1,750 houses within the Plan period (up to 2033), and at least 850 after that, is allocated under the Mid Devon Local Plan and the proposed boundaries for this phase are known.
+Should be project proceed, the remainder of the Garden Village is proposed to be allocated under a future development plan such as then next Mid Devon Local Plan.
+The boundary of this larger area has not yet been established and will be subject to public consultation.

-Land to be allocated under Mid Devon Local Plan Review
+Land allocated under the Mid Devon Local Plan

-The Culm Garden Village project will be locally led: the community will be involved in how the Garden Village develops.
-The Garden Village will be a sustainable new community with excellent links to jobs and the surrounding area, with affordable new homes, self-build plots, lots of green space and waterways, sports and leisure facilities, new schools, shops and healthcare.
-Design quality will be important as will low carbon housing, renewable energy and Smart technologies.
-Open spaces and community facilities will be managed for the long term, and the new and existing communities will be encouraged to get involved in looking after their own community spaces.
-We want to build a community, not just a housing estate.
+The Culm Garden Village project is locally led: community organisations are involved in how the Garden Village develops.
+The Garden Village will be a sustainable new community with excellent links to jobs, affordable new homes, self-build plots, lots of green space and waterways, sports and leisure facilities, new schools, shops and healthcare.
+Design quality will be important as will low carbon housing and renewable energy.
+Open spaces and community facilities will be managed for the long term, and the community will be encouraged to get involved in looking after their own spaces and assets.

 The Garden Village will be designed with the community and with the future community’s needs in mind.
-There will be all the usual facilities you expect to see: jobs, schools, healthcare, shops and cafes, pubs, and lots of open spaces, but it will be designed with the future in mind: highly energy-efficient buildings with low cost living in mind, “smart” transport options, the opportunity to build your own house or customise one to suit your own needs, green space for wildlife and opportunities for sport and leisure, including cycling and walking routes around the Garden Village and beyond.
-Residents will be encouraged to play an active part in how the Garden Village develops and looking after it into the future.
+There will be all the usual facilities you expect to see: jobs, schools, healthcare, shops and cafes, pubs, and lots of open spaces, but it will be designed for the future with an aspiration for highly energy-efficient buildings with low cost living in mind, green transport options, and the opportunity to build your own house or customise one.
+Residents will be encouraged to play an active part in how the Garden Village develops and look after it into the future.

 As yet, we don’t know for sure.
-Over the coming months we will be producing a Framework Masterplan which will set out how the Garden Village will be developed, for example, where the houses, employment, roads, schools and healthcare will go, where the green space and parks will go, how the Garden Village will be delivered, how it will link with the surrounding transport network and countryside, and how it can be integrated with Cullompton town.
-We will also be producing design guidance.
-You will be asked for your comments on all these draft documents.
+The East Cullompton Masterplan guides how the Garden Village will be developed, for example, where the houses, employment, roads, schools and healthcare will go, where the green space and parks will go, how the Garden Village will be delivered, how it will link with the surrounding transport network and countryside, and how it can be integrated with Cullompton town.
+We will also be producing design guidance and a phasing and delivery strategy.

 Garden Village doesn’t necessarily mean big gardens, but it does mean a green approach to development, lots of green space and places to enjoy outdoor activities.
 Our intention is develop a place that has the right balance between urban areas and countryside, the existing landscaping providing the background to the development.

-The Mid Devon Local Plan Review provides for at least 32,000 square metres of new employment space at the Garden Village (providing around 1,100 new jobs), and more is planned to be allocated under the Greater Exeter Strategic Plan.
+The Mid Devon Local Plan Review provides for at least 32,000 square metres of new employment space at the Garden Village (providing around 1,100 new jobs), and more is planned to be allocated a later development plan.

 The Garden Village is located next to the existing Kingsmill Industrial Estate and is close to the M5.
 New public transport links are being explored to provide fast bus transport to Exeter and a new railway link to Exeter and Taunton and beyond.